 You will also want to speak to any nearby witnesses who saw the crash occur.
 If they’re willing to provide testimony for your case, write down their contact information so your lawyer can contact them later.
 Solid testimony is vital during most car accident lawsuits.

-Common Types of Wisconsin Car Accidents
+Common Types of Wisconsin Car Injuries

 Car accidents in Wisconsin happen for a wide variety of reasons, but some accidents are inherently more dangerous than others.
 Here are some of the most common types of accidents that occur in our state: